linkerd/website/linkerd.io/content/2.11/reference/iptables.md

 +++
 title = "IPTables Reference"
-description = "A table with all of the chains and associated rules used by linkerd-init to set-up traffic routing in a pod."
+description = "A table with all of the chains and associated rules"
 +++

 In order to route TCP traffic in a pod to and from the proxy, an [`init